TheoCavinato/pyBcfBreeder/README.md

 ## Quickstart
 Just run `./pyBcfBreeder.py --rec_maps maps/ --ped example_pedigree.ped --vcf example_vcf.bcf | bgzip -c > result.vcf.gz`. \
-If you want to use other recombination maps, replace the recombination maps from **maps** by yours.
+If you want to use other recombination maps, replace the recombination maps in **maps** by yours.

 ## How does it work?
 First, pyBcfBreeder use a poisson point process to simulate recombination sites in Morgan, and convert these sites into base pair using recombination maps.